 Jacquie Benestante works on communications, outreach, and advocacy.
 She serves on the Autism Society of America’s Public Policy Advocacy Committee and is on the steering committee for Texans For Special Education Reform.
-She is also in the 2018-19 class of Texas Partners in Policymaking.
-She has a Bachelor of Science with a concentration in Business Studies from the University of Texas at Austin.
+She is a graduate of the 2018-19 class of Texas Partners in Policymaking.
+She has a Bachelor of Science degree from the University of Texas at Austin.
 Jacquie has two family members with autism and is honored to advocate for the needs of autistic children and adults.
 She can be reached at Jacquie@texasautismsociety.org.

 Jordan Fogle is currently pursuing a Masters of Music degree in Music and Human Learning from the University of Texas at Austin.
 He has served diverse populations facilitating vocational, recreational, and therapeutic programs in healthcare and educational settings.
 During the 85th Texas state legislative session, Jordan worked at the Coalition of Texans with Disabilities as a special education policy assistant and has since remained engaged in cross-disability advocacy activities.
 He recently decided to go back to school to bridge his interests in successful inclusion practices, pedagogy, and musical healing, and to acquire the formal training he needs to make music more central to his professional life.
 Jordan plays the drums with multiple Austin-area bands!
 Jordan can be reached at Jordan@texasautismsociety.org.